kartik-v/bootstrap-fileinput/CHANGE.md

 1. Set release to stable in composer.json.
 2. enh #48: Trigger `fileloaded` event when `showPreview` is `false`.
+3. enh #49: Set image preview dimensions to auto fit and center

 version 2.6.0
 =============